akashchoudhary436/Face-Detection/README.md

 Execute all cells in the notebook.
 This will perform the following tasks:

 - Load Images and Extract Features: The notebook reads images from the specified dataset directory, detects facial landmarks using MediaPipe, and extracts relevant features.
-- Train the Model: The notebook trains an XGBoost model using the training data.
+- Train the Model: The notebook trains an Random Forest model using the training data.
-- Save the Model: Finally, the trained model is saved to a file named FaceShapeModel_XGBoost.pkl.
+- Save the Model: Finally, the trained model is saved to a file named Best_RandomForest.pkl.

 ## 2. Using the Model